bottlepy/bottle/apidoc/tutorial.rst

 The child process will have ``os.environ['BOTTLE_CHILD']`` set to ``True`` and start as a normal non-reloading app server.
-As soon as any of the loaded modules changes, the child process is terminated and respawned by the main process.
+As soon as any of the loaded modules changes, the child process is terminated and re-spawned by the main process.
 Changes in template files will not trigger a reload.
 Please use debug mode to deactivate template caching.